-Cole Student Activities Building Room 1117 301-405-8634 mei.umd.edu
+Susquehanna Building Room 3117 301-405-8634 mei.umd.edu

 MEI provides a variety of English language courses for international undergraduate and graduate students and international teaching assistants (ITAs).
-Although UMEI courses are not credit bearing, each course is assigned a credit and a unit equivalent.
+Although UMEI courses are not credit bearing toward a degree, each course is assigned a credit and a unit equivalent.